Shrabanti87/Shrabanti.github.io/_pages/responsibilities.md

 * Organizer of a topic contributed session in [Section on Statistics in Genomics and Genetics](https://community.amstat.org/sectiononstatisticsingenomicsandgenetics/home) at JSM 2020, Philadelphia, PA, USA
 * Organizer of a topic contributed session in [Mental Health Statistics Section](https://ww2.amstat.org/meetings/jsm/2017/onlineprogram/ActivityDetails.cfm?SessionID=214208) at JSM 2017, Baltimore, MD, USA
 * Chair of a topic contributed session at JSM 2020, Philadelphia, PA, USA
-* Chair of a topic contributed session at [International Indian Statistical Association](http://iisa2018.biostat.ufl.edu/) 2018, Gainsville, Florida, USA
+* Chair of an invited session at [International Indian Statistical Association](http://iisa2018.biostat.ufl.edu/) 2018, Gainsville, Florida, USA
 * Chair of a topic contributed session in [Biometrics](https://ww2.amstat.org/meetings/jsm/2017/onlineprogram/ActivityDetails.cfm?SessionID=214139) Section at JSM 2017, Baltimore, MD, USA